timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE II-SPECIAL PROVISIONS/Part I-Miscellaneous.md

 #### (o) Special rules for certain vessels and imported materials
 * (1) For purposes of subsection (g), if—

-  * (A) a vessel is built for the account and ownership of a resident of a NAFTA country or the government of a NAFTA country, and
+  * (A) a vessel is built for the account and ownership of a resident of a USMCA country or the government of a USMCA country, and

-  * (B) imported materials that are used in the construction and equipment of the vessel are goods subject to NAFTA drawback,
+  * (B) imported materials that are used in the construction and equipment of the vessel are goods subject to USMCA drawback,

-* the amount of customs duties refunded, waived, or reduced on such materials may not exceed the lesser of the total amount of customs duties paid or owed on the materials on importation into the United States or the total amount of customs duties paid on the vessel to the NAFTA country.
+* the amount of customs duties refunded, waived, or reduced on such materials may not exceed the lesser of the total amount of customs duties paid or owed on the materials on importation into the United States or the total amount of customs duties paid on the vessel to the USMCA country.

-* (2) If Canada ceases to be a NAFTA country and the suspension of the operation of the United States-Canada Free-Trade Agreement thereafter terminates, then for purposes of subsection (g), vessels built for Canadian account and ownership, or for the Government of Canada, may not be considered to be built for any foreign account and ownership, or for the government of any foreign country, except to the extent that the materials in such vessels are drawback eligible goods under section 204(a) of the United States-Canada Free-Trade Implementation Act of 1988.
+* (2) If Canada ceases to be a USMCA country and the suspension of the operation of the United States-Canada Free-Trade Agreement thereafter terminates, then for purposes of subsection (g), vessels built for Canadian account and ownership, or for the Government of Canada, may not be considered to be built for any foreign account and ownership, or for the government of any foreign country, except to the extent that the materials in such vessels are drawback eligible goods under section 204(a) of the United States-Canada Free-Trade Implementation Act of 1988.

 * (3) For purposes of subsection (g), if—